Nexmo/cli-standards/README.md

-# cli-standards
+# Nexmo CLI Standards Project

-Keeping-place for our CLI standards documentation
+This repository holds our design standards for Nexmo CLI tools.
+Standards are agreed internally and published here, so contributions from external individuals will not normally be accepted.